voltrondata/spark-substrait-gateway/README.md

 # Use the spark session normally.
 ```

 You'll find that the [usage examples on the Spark website](https://spark.apache.org/docs/latest/spark-connect-overview.html#use-spark-connect-in-standalone-applications) also apply to the gateway without any modification.
+You may also run the provided demo located at ```src/gateway/demo/client_demo.py```.